PredicateLabs/predicate-operator/README.md

 ### Prerequisites
 * Docker installed on your machine.
-* A GitHub Personal Access Token (PAT) with packages permissions.
-Create a PAT here.
+* A Classic GitHub Personal Access Token (PAT) with packages permissions.
+Create a PAT [here](https://github.com/settings/tokens). (**NOTE**: must be a classic token with all packages and workflow permissions enabled)

 ### Steps
 1. Authenticate with GitHub Container Registry: